fredhutchio/tfcb_2019/lectures/lecture18/lecture18.md

     grabnode

 When prompted, you should type 1 for number of CPUs (since there are lots of us in this class!), hit `Enter` to select the default for memory, and type 1 for number of days.
-You'll note your command prompt will switch to say `gizmo` instead of `rhino`; you can interact with your directories the same as you would tumorly.
-See [this documentation](https://sciwiki.fredhutch.org/compdemos/howtoRhino/#guidance-for-use) for more information on when to use `grabnode`).
+You'll note your command prompt will switch to say `gizmo` instead of `rhino`; you can interact with your directories the same as you would normally.
+See [this documentation](https://sciwiki.fredhutch.org/compdemos/howtoRhino/#guidance-for-use) for more information on when to use `grabnode`.
 To end your session on `gizmo`:

     exit